Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 From north to south, follow along on our tour of some of the most iconic regional pasta shapes across Italy.

-Veneto: Potato gnocchi
+Veneto: Potato Gnocchi

 Northern Italy does not have the rich pasta tradition that many regions to the south do—the cool, mountainous lands bordering Austria, Switzerland, and France have a unique culinary sensibility that integrates the foods of their neighbors, often using grains such as buckwheat and rye rather than plain wheat flour.
 So while the basic formula for gnocchi, a rough dough that is cut into small chunks and then boiled, dates back to antiquity and can be found in many forms across the country, the popular potato-based version is unmistakably northern.